AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 6. Create a new security group, add an Inbound Rule for HTTPS port 443 for Inbound Traffic, Allow, as shown below.
-Make sure Source is Any, Source Protocol is Any and Source Port range is \*.
-Destination Port range is 443.
+Make sure Source is Any, Service is HTTPS, Protocol is TCP, Port range is 443 and Action is Allow.

     |image3|